idealprojectgroup/ruby-feralchimp/Readme.md

 Feralchimp is a Ruby based API wrapper for the MailChimp API, it is modeled after [Gibbon](https://github.com/amro/gibbon) and it is not meant to be a replacement for the excellent [Gibbon](https://github.com/amro/gibbon)... that is unless you are seeking better control over your HTTP.
 On that note, it is certainly not meant to be better than the already excellent [Gibbon](https://github.com/amro/gibbon) wrapper.
 The idea did not spawn from hatred...well not of Gibbon, just of the fact that I had HTTParty and Faraday in the same Rails app when I could have had only Faraday.

+## Important information about Feralchimp and Mailchimp 2.0

+Mailchimps 2.0 API is a moving target as they imply.
+I do not know if they have their specs fully defined but as of right now we are fully compatible with both the 1.3 and the 2.0 API.
+You can switch between the apis using `Feralchimp.api_version = 1.3` and `Feralchimp.api_version = 2.0` respectively.

+To hit your end point properly you should take the rest api and convert it to an underscore chain.
+For example if your end point is 'lists/batch-subscribe' you would simply call `Feralchimp.lists_batch_subscribe` and it will hit that end point.

 ## Installation:
 ```sh
 gem install feralchimp